 It couldn’t be easier to go out and buy seeds from the local nursery or the nearest home improvement store.
 A large selection is available at either venue.
-But there’s a much, much larger selection ready to order from seed catalogs and online vendors.
+But there’s a much, much larger selection ready to order from seed catalogs and online seed vendors.

-Variety.
 A retailer only has room to stock the most popular seed types.
 If you’re interested in rare or heirloom varieties—or special disease-resistant strains—you will only find them online or in seed catalogs.

-Viability.
 Seeds sold in stores may not have been stored properly.
 As a result, germination rates of store-bought seeds can be inconsistent.

 Ordering seeds opens up so many new possibilities, plus it’s a lot of fun to browse and consider varieties you’ve never even heard of before.
 If you plan to order seeds, here are a a few things to keep in mind:

-• Order enough seeds—over-order even.
+- Order enough seeds.
+Over-order even.
 Not every seed will germinate, and there are always some plant losses due to weather, critters, and miscellaneous other threats.

-• Choose to order from seed companies that are in your geographic or climatic region, since they will have the best information as to what varieties will succeed in your area’s conditions.
+- Think regionally.
+Choose to order from seed companies that are in your geographic or climatic region, since they will have the best information as to what varieties will succeed in your area’s conditions.